-Andrew Keen (blog) is a Silicon Valley entrepreneur and a writer.
+Andrew Keen (blog) is a Silicon Valley entrepreneur and writer.
 When his new book, The Cult of the Amateur, hit the bookstores a few weeks ago, it immediately attracted critics’ attention.
 The book questions the core values of the Web 2.0 revolution, exposing its economic, ethical, and social dangers.
-As with every revolution, even the Web 2.0 has zealots who didn’t miss the opportunity to discredit Andrew Keen and dismiss his book as badly researched.
+As with every revolution, even Web 2.0 has zealots who didn’t miss the opportunity to discredit Andrew Keen and dismiss his book as badly researched.
 While I don’t fully agree with Andrew, I strongly believe in the need for more provocative opinions like his in order to better understand all the implications of the changes created by the Internet.

 The same day I finished reading the book I asked Andrew for an interview and a couple of days later we sat in a bakery in Berkeley drinking coffee and discussing the book.
 Here is a transcription with only marginal editing of the original live interview.